ddisante87/ddisante87.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at the University of Bologna and a Marie Curie Research Fellow.
+I am an Assistant Professor at the University of Bologna.
 I earned a B.S. in physics at the University of L’Aquila in 2011 and a Ph.D. in physics in 2015.
-I subsequently was a postdoctoral fellow and young group leader at the Physics Department of the University of Würzburg.
+I subsequently was a postdoctoral fellow and young group leader at the Physics Department of the University of Würzburg (2016-2020), and a Marie Curie Research Fellow at the Center for Computational Quantum Physics of the Flatiron Institute in New York (2021-2023).

 My research is focused on the numerical quantum simulations of the electronic properties of interacting material